BLKSerene/Wordless/doc/doc.md

 XML files¹               |\*.xml

 > [!IMPORTANT]
 > 1. Non-TXT files will be automatically converted to TXT files when being imported into *Wordless*.
 You can check the converted files under folder **imports** at the installation location of *Wordless* on your computer (as for macOS users, right click **Wordless.app**, select **Show Package Contents** and navigate to **Contents/MacOS/imports/**).
-You can change this location via **Menu → Preferences → Settings → General → Import → Temporary Files → Default path**.
+You can change this location via **Menu Bar → Preferences → Settings → General → Import → Temporary Files → Default path**.
 > 1. It is **not recommended to directly import non-text files into *Wordless***, as accuracy of text extraction could not be guaranteed and unintended data loss might occur, for which reason users are encouraged to **convert their files using specialized tools and make discreet decisions** on which part of your data should be kept, transformed, and discarded.
 > 1. The legacy Microsoft 97-03 Word documents (\*.doc) and Microsoft 97-03 Excel Workbooks (\*.xls) are not supported.
 > 1. *Wordless* could only extract text from **text-searchable PDF files** and is not capable of automatically converting scanned PDF files into text-searchable ones.